Grid-Free MIMO Beam Alignment through Site-Specific Deep Learning: The Proposed Method, Metrics and Baselines

 \subsection{Baselines and Metrics}

-The proposed method optimizes the \ac{GF} beam synthesizers and the probing beams through \ac{DL}, hence is referred to as the DL-GF method.
-It will be compared with five baselines: the \ac{DL}-\ac{CB} method, the exhaustive search, the genie with DFT codebooks, the DFT+\ac{EGC} method, and \ac{MRT}+\ac{MRC}. \begin{itemize} \item \textbf{DL-CB} The DL-CB method replaces the \ac{Tx} and \ac{Rx} beam synthesizers with two classifiers that predict the optimal beam indices in the \ac{BS} and \ac{UE} codebooks.
+The proposed method optimizes the \ac{GF} beam synthesizers and the probing beam pairs through \ac{DL}, hence is referred to as the DL-GF method.
+It will be compared with five baselines: the \ac{DL}-\ac{CB} method, the exhaustive search, the genie with DFT codebooks, the DFT+\ac{EGC} method, and \ac{MRT}+\ac{MRC}.
+The same probing measurement spreading gain of $\beta$ is adopted in DL-GF, DL-CB and the exhaustive search for a fair comparison. \begin{itemize} \item \textbf{DL-CB.} The DL-CB method replaces the \ac{Tx} and \ac{Rx} beam synthesizers with two classifiers that predict the optimal beam indices in the \ac{BS} and \ac{UE} codebooks.
 It is an extension of our previous work \cite{heng2022DLCB} to the \ac{MIMO} scenario.
 To improve its accuracy, the DL-CB method can sweep the top few candidate beam pairs predicted by the classifiers.
-In our experiment, the best beam pair is be selected after trying all combinations of the top-3 predicted \ac{Tx} and \ac{Rx} beams. \item \textbf{Exhaustive search} The exhaustive search sweeps and measures all combinations of beam pairs in the \ac{BS} and \ac{UE} codebooks and selects the beam pair with the highest received signal power.
-Since the measurements are corrupted by noise, the beam pair selected by the exhaustive search may not be optimal. \item \textbf{Genie DFT} A genie always selects the optimal beam pair in the \ac{BS} and \ac{UE} codebooks.
-It is the same as the exhaustive search when the measurement noise power is zero. \item \textbf{DFT+EGC} Only the \ac{BS} has a codebook in the DFT+EGC baseline.
+In our experiment, the best beam pair is selected after trying all combinations of the top-3 predicted \ac{Tx} and \ac{Rx} beams. \item \textbf{Exhaustive search.} The exhaustive search sweeps and measures all combinations of beam pairs in the \ac{BS} and \ac{UE} codebooks and selects the beam pair with the highest received signal power.
+Since the measurements are corrupted by noise, the beam pair selected by the exhaustive search may not be the one maximizing \ac{SNR}. \item \textbf{Genie DFT.} A genie always selects the optimal beam pair in the \ac{BS} and \ac{UE} codebooks.
+It is the same as the exhaustive search when the measurement noise power is zero. \item \textbf{DFT+EGC.} Only the \ac{BS} has a codebook in the DFT+EGC baseline.
 The \ac{BS} exhaustively tries all beams in its codebook while the \ac{UE} uses the corresponding \ac{EGC} vector for each \ac{Tx} beam.
 The best beam pair is selected assuming no measurement noise.
-It is expected to perform better than the genie DFT baseline due to the additional degree of freedom at the \ac{UE}. \item \textbf{MRT+MRC} Neither the \ac{BS} nor the \ac{UE} uses a codebook.
+It is expected to perform better than the genie DFT baseline due to the additional degree of freedom at the \ac{UE}. \item \textbf{MRT+MRC.} Neither the \ac{BS} nor the \ac{UE} uses a codebook.
 The \ac{BS} uses the optimal \ac{MRT} beam while the \ac{UE} uses the \ac{MRC} beam.
 The \ac{BF} gain can be computed through an eigendecomposition of $\mathbf{H}^H\mathbf{H}$.
 The MRT+MRC baseline is the theoretical upper bound under the unit-power constraint and cannot be achieved under the stricter unit-modulus constraint. \end{itemize}

 One important performance metric for beam alignment is the \ac{SNR} achieved by the selected beams.
 We will compare the average \ac{SNR} as well as the \ac{SNR} distribution across different baselines.
 Secondly, new \acp{UE} need to satisfy a minimum \ac{SNR} requirement so that they can be discovered during the \ac{IA} process and connect to the \ac{BS}.
 This is generally not a concern for \ac{CB} approaches that adopt uniform codebooks, but may be problematic when the probing beams are site-specific and have severe coverage holes.
 Therefore, we will also investigate the misdetection probability of \acp{UE}, which is the probability that a \ac{UE} achieves below-threshold \ac{SNR} with the strongest probing beam pair, formally defined as